ochsnerd/lr-percolation/README.md

 # TODO

-2. Move check out of geometric_skip
-3. figure out if what we're doing in the interface is grossly inefficient (we pass a list of custom objects, instead of an np-array of primitives)
+1. figure out if what we're doing in the interface is grossly inefficient (we pass a list of custom objects, instead of an np-array of primitives)
-4. figure out some tests to write
+2. How much work is it to implement LERW in rust?